Puxtril/Warframe-Exporter/README.md

     1. (Optional) Using the advanced tool, find specific formats using the `--print-enums` flag
     1. Write raw files from the advanced tool using the `--write-raw` flag
 1. Within ImHex, go to *File -> Import -> Pattern File* and select the appropriate pattern

-# Overview of this library

-I will split this up into 3 sections, each subsequent section being more verbose.
-For more information on the cache file structure, read the [LotusLib documentation](https://github.com/Puxtril/LotusLib#documentation).

-## High-level overview

-This project converts the data from the Warframe cache files into usable formats.
-A command-line interface is provided (break out your CMD skills), though programmers may compile this into a library for use in other projects.
-It also supports debugging because let's be real, there will be new versions of exsting formats added, and that needs to be detectable.

-## Medium-level overview

-This is best explained by going over the data flow.
-To iterate over a group of files within the cache, you can choose between exporting and debugging the files.
-When a file is reached that is supported by an extractor, it begins the extraction process.
-Each extractor follows a similar flow.

-Extraction process:
-1. Parse the file contents into usable data (integer, floats, strings, etc).
-1. Convert that data into a compatable format for later processing.
-This is an intermediate stage between reading and exporting into another format.
-We want both stages to be independant of each other.
-1. Export the data into a standard format that can be read by other programs like Blender.
-Highly encouraged to use an external library for this.

-During the exporting process, log all errors to a file.

-Debug process: Parse the file contents and set certian checkpoints.
-If a checkpoint is reached and the data is not expected, assume the file is not fully supported.
-Log this information to a file.
-During this process, log additional information as files are iterated over.

-## Low-level overview

-This is best explained by orgaizing the project into separate sections.

-* Iterator: The base class `BatchIterator` is sublassed by `BatchIteratorDebug` and `BatchIteratorExport`.
-Both are self-explanitory.
-The main difference is `BatchIteratorDebug` will not write extracted files to disk.
-* Enum Map: File types are identified by an enumeration.
-The goal of this section is to map an enumeration to an object that processes the data.
-Because some formats like textures may have multiple enumerations that can be processed the exact same way. `EnumMap` is the mapping between an enumeration and the object processor; must be a sublass of `EnumMapValue`. `EnumMapValue` is the abstract class for objects to process enumertaions; these subclasses should also be abstract.
-This class has only 1 required method: return the array of associated enumerations. `Extractor` is an abtract sublcass of `EnumMapValue` that provides an interface for all extractors. `EnumMapExtractor` is the instanciated `EnumMap` using class `Extractor`.
-Because each Iterator needs access to this, it made sense to keep this separate.
-There may be other enum maps in this project, but the Extactor map was used as an example.
-* File Properties: Files stored in the cache have a filetime (DOS time) associated with them.
-To make extraction easier between subsequent runs, only write files with different modification times.
-Unforunately reading/writing files from disk is OS-specific, thus this class.
-* Ensmallening: Provides a simple interface for extractors to modfiy behavior based on the ensmallening change.

-I will also gloss over the previously mentioned "Extraction process".
-Each extractor should have their own folder in `include` and `src`.
-Within those folders I've named files in a specific pattern.

-* The main extractor file that inherits from `Extractor` should be named `<Name>Extractor`, ex. `TextureExtractor`.
-* The first stage is reading from the cache: `TextureReader`.
-* Next is converting the data into a compatable format: `TextureConverter`.
-* The structs to store the previously mentioned data is defined in `TextureStructs`.
-* Finally, the data is exported into a standard format: `TextureExporterDDS`.

 # Contributions